 WVU utilizes a dynamic planning process.
-This approach uses the university's resources to meet its goals by capitalizing on opportunities as they present themselves.
-As potential initiatives are explored, different established groups (like the UPC and ULT) as well as ad hoc task forces assess the possibilities for achievement, develop implementation strategies, and effect outcomes.
+This approach uses the University's resources to meet its goals by capitalizing on opportunities as they present themselves.
+As potential initiatives are explored, different established groups (like the UPC and ULT) as well as ad hoc task forces assess the possibilities for achievement, develop implementation strategies and effect outcomes.

 In the academic space, these opportunities are informed through multiple paths.
-One is through the ULT which has identified areas of differentiation/distinction/opportunity.
+One is through the ULT which has identified areas of differentiation, distinction and opportunity.
 These are areas that leadership understands as likely to generate enrollment, enhance reputation, or bring external funding.
 As such, they are seen as areas for investment as resources become available.

-Another path is through a Strategic Map that was developed through a collaborative effort between the Deans and university leadership as part of the work to review and the Mission that was described in 1A1.
+Another path is through a Strategic Map that was developed through a collaborative effort between the deans and university leadership as part of the work to review the Mission that was described in 1.A.1.
 The Strategic Map identifies mission-centered strategic goals, the actions that will be taken to achieve them, and metrics to assess progress over the next 12 to 18-month window.
-Academic Deans have since provided unit-level programmatic and outreach opportunities that will help accomplish the goals set in the Strategic Map.
-These goals will be assessed by the metrics identified at the end of the implementation window and will inform the next phase of strategic planning under the new WVU president.
+The academic deans have since provided unit-level programmatic and outreach opportunities that will help accomplish the goals set in the Strategic Map.
+These goals will be assessed by the metrics identified at the end of the implementation window and will inform the next phase of strategic planning under the new University president.

-One direct outcome of using this dynamic planning approach as a response to emerging opportunities is that the institution has been able to identify opportunities to develop and allocate resources to new programs to meet regional occupation demand in areas such as the Robotics Engineering, Cybersecurity, and most recently a new program in BS in Applied AI and Data Analytics.
-Similarly, this process has identified areas that require continued investment, such as Forensic and Investigative Science and growing areas like Neuroscience and Entrepreneurship and Innovation.
+One direct outcome of using this dynamic planning approach as a response to emerging opportunities is that the institution has been able to identify opportunities to develop and allocate resources to new academic programs to meet regional occupation demand in areas such as robotics engineering, cybersecurity, and most recently a new program in applied artificial intelligence and data analytics.
+Similarly, this process has identified areas that require continued investment, such as forensic and investigative science and growing areas like neuroscience and entrepreneurship and innovation.

 WVU also uses its dynamic planning approach to address challenges as they arise.
 For example, as WVU forecast a structural budget deficit moving into FY 2024, the institution addressed that through the strategic Academic Transformation program review process.
-That planning process was data-informed combined with an institutional mission lens that allowed WVU to permanently reduce resources in areas that were either unsustainable or determined to have lost relevance to the mission while simultaneously preserving resources and activity in areas deemed important to the university's mission, financial needs, and student interest.
+That planning process was data-informed combined with an institutional mission lens that allowed WVU to permanently reduce resources in areas that were either unsustainable or determined to have lost relevance to the mission while simultaneously preserving resources and activity in areas deemed important to the university's mission, financial needs and student interest.